sem4-fullstack-javascript/Hand-in-Period-2/README.md

 The fact that the Node.js ecosystem is mostly open source, has its impact as well.
 While the quality of the core Node.js technology is supervised by Joyent and other major contributors, the rest of the tools might lack the quality and high coding standards set by global organizations.

+### Conclusion

+Obviously, with all the listed Node.js advantages and disadvantages, the technology is no silver bullet.
+But neither is Java, .Net framework or PHP.
+Yet, there are specific cases where each one of the listed technologies perform best.
+For Node.js, these are real-time applications with intense I/O, requiring speed and scalability.

+This might be social networks, gaming apps, live chats or forums as well as stock exchange software or ad servers, where speed is everything.
+Fast and scalable, Node.js is the technology of choice for data-intensive, real-time IoT devices and applications.

+Due to its non-blocking architecture, Node.js works well for encoding and broadcasting video and audio, uploading multiple files, and data streaming.
+The latter might be exceedingly useful for Travel industry software where you need to source data from different APIs of different suppliers.

+Recently, Node.js has been actively used in enterprise-level software.
+While there is still much argument about this, many large companies and global organizations, such as NASA, have already adopted Node.js.
+And the enterprise Node.js ecosystem continues to mature.

+Yet, you can’t choose a language or tool just because another super-successful company did.
+It makes no sense to look at the others when your product and your business is at stake.
+You need to get your priorities straight and clearly identify the benefits the technology will give you, without forgetting about the hidden drawbacks.

 ## ![Yellow](yellow.png) Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
 Explain strategies to implement a Node.js based server architecture that still could take advantage of a multi-core Server